-If students need to vacate the school premises, students and staff will walk to the designated areas aligned in the school crisis plan.
+If students need to vacate the school premises, students and staff will walk to The Fire station located on the corner of Griffin and English.
 Parents are asked to not come to the school if an emergency should arise.
 In order for us to ensure the safety of all students, we need them to be transported to the evacuation site.
 It will be from the evacuation site that we contact parents/guardians.